← All articles

 Why This Matters Now

-Bezos is raising money to buy factories and retrofit them with AI-integrated manufacturing.
-That's the industrial version of the same thesis: the digital-to-physical bridge is where the value is.
+Bezos is raising money to buy factories and retrofit them with AI-integrated manufacturing.1 That’s the industrial version of the same thesis: the digital-to-physical bridge is where the value is.

 The difference is scale, not kind.
 The person who can go from idea to physical object at a home workbench is exercising the same muscle as the person doing it at factory scale.
 One just has more zeroes.